Cosmic-ray-electron boosted light dark matter: Implications of LZ 2025 data

-The $+$ve ($-$ve) sign in the above equation applies when $T_\chi > 2m_i$ ($T_\chi < 2m_i$).
+The $+$ve ($-$ve) sign in the above equation applies when $T_\chi > 2m_e$ ($T_\chi < 2m_e$).

-The BDM flux in eq.\eqref{eq:dm_flux} has a crucial dependence also on the differential cross-section between $e$ and $\chi$ where the underlying Lorentz structures of the BSM interaction between DM and $e$ come into play.
-In accordance with the GeV scale non-relativistic (NR) DM scattering, usually the energy-independent differential cross-section between CRe and $\chi$ is considered in the literature which reads as ~\cite{Bringmann:2018cvk},
+The BDM flux in Eq.~\eqref{eq:dm_flux} has a crucial dependence also on the differential cross section between $e$ and $\chi$ where the underlying Lorentz structures of the BSM interaction between DM and $e$ come into play.
+In accordance with the GeV scale non relativistic (NR) DM scattering, usually the energy-independent differential cross section between CRe and $\chi$ is considered in the literature which reads as ~\cite{Bringmann:2018cvk},

 $T_\chi^{\rm max}$ is the maximum kinetic energy $\chi$ can achieve after the scattering, given as